asikowitz/pd2-final-Sikowitz-Pacheco/README.md

 Period 2 Final Project--Dot Warfare

 Group Members: Andrew Sikowitz, Kai Pacheco<br>
-Description: Dot Warfare, a game of multitasking in which you must try to survive against the attacks of an opponent player by dodging their weapons and making your own walls, while sending your own weapons at them. <br> <br>
+Description: Dot Warfare, a game of multitasking in which you must try to survive against the attacks of an opponent player by dodging their weapons and making your own walls, while sending your own weapons at them.
+Grenades are sticky and have vertical acceleration, drones go through walls, atomics do not hurt players but destroy walls, and homing missiles follow the player. <br> <br>

 Instructions: The files for the game are in the folder "Processing/src".<br>
 javac -cp "../core.jar:."
 Server.java Proc.java <br>